Tenants Liability Insurance: what is it?

 There are two main ways to buy cover; as a standalone policy, or as part of a home contents insurance policy.

-It’s usually better value to buy a home contents policy, with Tenants Liability Insurance included.
-It doesn’t tend to be much more expensive, and often gives a higher level of cover for Tenant’s Liability.
+It’s usually better value to buy a home contents policy, with TLI included.
+It doesn’t tend to be much more expensive, and often gives a higher level of cover for Tenants Liability.
 Of course, you also get cover for all of your own property.
-With us, you need to include the ‘Accidental Damage’ add-on to have Tenants Liability included in your Contents Insurance.
+With us, you either need to include the ‘Accidental Damage’ add-on to have Tenants Liability included in your Contents Insurance (if there are 2 of you living together), or it comes included in our contents policies for 6 or less people.

 Standalone cover is usually better for people who don’t have many personal possessions and want to protect their deposit, or are being compelled to buy it by their landlord or letting agent.